undergroundmanPr0/yt2rss/CONTRIBUTING.md

 * Suggest your change to me in richkidmercier@protonmail.com and start writing code.

 * Do not open an issue on GitHub until you have collected positive feedback about the change.
-GitHub issues are primarily intended for bug reports and fixes.

 #### **Do you have questions about the source code?**